 When you want to work some decreases into your knitting, knit two together (usually written as k2tog in the pattern) is one of the easiest ways to do it.

 Knit up until the two stitches that you want to knit together to make the decrease.
 (If you’re following a pattern, the pattern will tell you when to knit two together.
 No need to worry about that!)

-Put the needle through both of the next two stitches and wrap the yarn around, as if you’re knitting a normal knit stitch.
+Put the needle through both of the next two stitches as if to knit.
+Wrap the yarn around, just like you would for a normal knit stitch.